Luk3210/Scamblocker/README.md

 Made in collaboration with [https://github.com/dtar-github](https://github.com/dtar-github).

-**MAKE SURE IT IS ALWAYS UP TO DATE FOR THE LATEST SECURITY.**

-Please know that this program cannot block ALL remote desktop sites.
+**Please know that this program cannot block ALL remote desktop sites.**